csphere/ffxiv-firmament-teamcraft-guide/README.md

 ## 5. TeamCraft up a Macro

 Go back to TeamCraft and find the item to craft.
+Create new rotation, and find a successful synthesis that gives you the desired collectability, and update your Macro in game.

+**VERY IMPORTANT**:

+Be vigilant about:

+- keeping your gear reasonably up to date.
+Your stats are absolutely essential in being able to craft these items at the collectability required to turn them in
-Create new rotation, and find a successful synthesis that gives you the desired collectibility, and update your Macro in game.  **Be vigilant about keeping your Crafter Class stats up to date in your TeamCraft profile in order to keep the results in the TeamCraft Simulator and the actual in-game craft consistent.**
+- keeping your Crafter Class stats up to date in your TeamCraft profile in order to keep the results in the TeamCraft Simulator and the actual in-game craft consistent
+- **If you are having trouble staying geared without going broke, ask the FC for help**.
+Most of the time, when a crafter helps out with making some gear, they will also make some extras to sell on the market board.
+Not only do we want to help you, but we end up making money anyway.  **LET US LOVE YOU**.
+You aren't bothering us. <3

 ## 6. Find a Series to Binge